BrianJVarley/flight-checker/README.md

 ```

+## RxJS

+- RxJS decision tree, use to figure out what operators to use - https://rxjs.dev/operator-decision-tree

 ## Linting - Domain rules

 Example eslint error displayed if project or lib imports a lib not tagged correctly in `project.json` tag property. e.g, `"tags": ["domain:luggage", "type:feature"]`